yaobinwen/yaobinwen/Guidelines.md

 The guidelines in this document serves a few purposes:

 - 1).
-Help me keep the good habbits.
+Help me keep the good habits.
 - 2).
 Remind me of the good practices I want to do (so I can gradually internalize them into my daily routine).
 - 3).
-Track the habbits or practices I'm experimenting.
+Track the habits or practices I'm experimenting.

-The ultimate purpose is to help me establish good habbits in order to make the best of my life.
+The ultimate purpose is to help me establish good habits in order to make the best of my life.

 ## 2. How to use?